Duke-LeTran/SQLWrapper/README.md

 This is a very robust python-SQL database wrapper designed to centralize your database connections into a single object.
-It provides pandas-like syntax, and it aims to abstract the complicated formatting of DSN connection strings to be database agnostic.
-The Oracle and SQLServer implementations are the most robust;
-additional database connections exist but may require further development.
+It provides pandas-like syntax, and an object-oriented experience where all common functions are aggregated into a single `db` object.
+This library aims to abstract the complicated formatting of DSN connection strings to be database agnostic.
+The Oracle and SQLServer implementations are the most robust;additional database connections exist but may require further development.

-# Setup
+# 00. Setup
 ```bash
 git clone git@github.com:Duke-LeTran/SQLWrapper.git ~/path_to_pythonpath/SQLWrapper
 ```